 Home for Mother's Day weekend, Josh Devaney has taken the opportunity to bring a message of peace to Norwalk.

-Devaney, a native of Norwalk, and Elsa Mann, a friend from Columbus, protested the war in Iraq Saturday afternoon on the corner of Benedict and Main Street.
+Devaney, a native of Norwalk, and Elsa Mann, a friend from Columbus, are protesting the war on the corner of Benedict and Main Street this afternoon.

 When people see them, and see other people honking at them, he said, it lets them know that someone else feels the way they do.